 Certain members of our Board of Directors market California avocados through Calavo pursuant to marketing agreements substantially similar to the marketing agreements that we enter into with other growers.
-During the years ended October 31, 2019, 2018, and 2017, the aggregate amount of avocados procured from entities owned or controlled by members of our Board of Directors was \$11.9 million, \$11.2 million and \$19.8 million.
-We did not have any amounts due to Board members as of October 31, 2019 and 2018.
+During the years ended October 31, 2020, 2019, and 2018, the aggregate amount of avocados procured from entities owned or controlled by members of our Board of Directors was \$18.0 million, \$11.9 million and \$11.2 million.
+We did not have any amounts due to Board members as of October 31, 2020 and 2019.

-During fiscal years 2019, 2018, and 2017, we received \$0.5 million, \$0.4 million and \$0.4 million as dividend income from Limoneira.
+During fiscal years 2020, 2019, and 2018, we received \$0.5 million, \$0.5 million and \$0.4 million as dividend income from Limoneira.
 In addition, we lease office space from Limoneira for our corporate office.
-Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2019, 2018, and 2017.
+Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2020, 2019, and 2018.
 Harold Edwards, who is a member of our Board of Directors, is the Chief Executive Officer of Limoneira Company.
 We have less than 10% ownership interest in Limoneira.
-Additionally, our Chief Executive Officer was a member of the Limoneira Board of Directors.
-In December 2018, our Chief Executive Officer retired from Limoneira's Board of Directors.
+In December 2018, our former Chief Executive Officer retired from Limoneira's Board of Directors.

 We currently have a member of our Board of Directors who also serves as a partner in the law firm of TroyGould PC, which frequently represents Calavo as legal counsel.
-During the years ended October 31, 2019, 2018, and 2017, Calavo Growers, Inc. paid fees totaling approximately \$0.4 million, \$0.2 million and \$0.2 million to TroyGould PC.
+During the years ended October 31, 2020, 2019, and 2018, Calavo Growers, Inc. paid fees totaling approximately \$0.4 million, \$0.4 million and \$0.2 million to TroyGould PC.
+The director has advised us of his intention to retire from TroyGould PC in December 2020.

 In December 2014, Calavo formed a wholly owned subsidiary Calavo Growers De Mexico, S. de R.L. de C.V.
 (Calavo Sub).
-In July 2015, Calavo Sub entered into a Shareholder Agreement with Grupo Belo del Pacifico, S.A. de C.V., (Belo) a Mexican Company owned by Agricola Belher, and formed Agricola Don Memo, S.A. de C.V.
+In July 2015, Calavo Sub entered into a Shareholder Agreement with Grupo Belo del Pacifico, S.A. de

+C.V., (Belo) a Mexican Company owned by Agricola Belher, and formed Agricola Don Memo, S.A. de C.V.
 Belo and Calavo Sub have an equal one-half ownership interest in Don Memo in exchange for \$2 million each.
 Pursuant to a management service agreement, Belo, through its officers and employees, has day-to-day power and authority to manage the operations.
+Therefore, Don Memo is accounted for on the equity method as an unconsolidated entity.
 Belo is entitled to a management fee, as defined, which is payable annually in July of each year.
 Additionally, Calavo Sub is entitled to commission, for the sale of produce in the Mexican National Market, U.S., Canada, and any other overseas market.